AnonymousH4ck3r/2018Robocup/readme.md

  * Ev3 basic is MicroSoft small basic combined with Ev3 basic extention
  * Microsoft is a little harder!
  * You have to have Windows 8 or you will have to chose Windows 8 even if you don't have it (It's for MicroSoft!)

+ # Date: 10/04/2018

+ New things:

+ *If you use the block "If" you will have to select a variable (To follow the line use Port and type 45!)
+ *You don't want your wheels spinning too fast!
+ *Use the light sensor and the ultrasonic sensor to sense where you are going!
+ *Ultrasonic sensor is for basicly seeing!
+ *I learnt how to make the robot follow the line!